link05/AsteroidGame/README.md

 # AsteroidGame
-Game refers to Asteroid Mockup Game which I have created for my computer science class using Java and Codenameone.
+Game refers to Asteroid Mockup Game which I have created using Java and Codenameone.
 <br><br>To see source code go to <em>game->src->com/mycompany/a3</em>
 <br>This project includes:<br>
     1).
 Source code files<br>